GetDKAN/dkan-tools/README.md

 5. Install DKAN.
       * Add the `--frontend` option again to **enable** the dkan_frontend module.
 This module provides the routes that connect Drupal to the decoupled front end.
 Be sure to follow the [data-catalog-frontend](https://github.com/GetDKAN/data-catalog-frontend#using-the-app) instructions to build the frontend application.
+      * Add the `--existing-config` option to install directly from a configuration directory.
+This assumes your site's settings (typically `sites/default/settings.php`) contains an entry `$settings['config_sync_directory']` pointing to it.

 ```bash
 dktl install